aleathwick/midi_hammer/README.md

 ### Arduino
 Uses [Earle Philhower's Raspberry Pico Arduino core](https://github.com/earlephilhower/arduino-pico), using Adafruit TinyUSB for usb midi.
 There is code for:
-- Reading sensors from multiple mcp3008s
+- Reading sensors from multiple mcp3008 or mcp3208
 - Sending notes over usb midi

+## Notes to self
+### Arduino plotting
+See here for a good guide: https://diyrobocars.com/2020/05/04/arduino-serial-plotter-the-missing-manual/